-Flexural eczema is a term dermatologists use to refer to atopic dermatitis that develops in the flexural areas of the body.
-These areas include the backs of the knees, the inner elbows, and the wrists.
-The condition usually develops during late childhood and young adulthood.
+Flexural eczema is atopic dermatitis that develops in flexural areas, such as the backs of the knees, the inner elbows, and the wrists.
+It usually develops during late childhood and young adulthood.

 This article reviews what flexural eczema is.
 It also covers its symptoms, causes, and treatment options.